-161. The [Competent Customs Official]1 may, for sufficient reason, refuse port-clearance to any coasting-vessel declared to be bound to, or about to touch at, any customs-port, unless the owner or master gives a bond, with such security as the [Competent Customs Official]1 deems sufficient, for the production to the [Competent Customs Official]1 of a certificate from the proper officer of the port to which such [conveyance]1 is said to be bound of her arrival at such port within a reasonable time to be prescribed in each case by the [Competent Customs Official]1.
+Power to require bond before port- clearance is granted.
+161. The [Competent Customs Official]1 may, for sufficient reason, refuse port-clearance to any coasting-[conveyance]1 declared to be bound to, or about to touch at, any customs-port, unless the owner or master gives a bond, with such security as the [Competent Customs Official]1 deems sufficient, for the production to the [Competent Customs Official]1 of a certificate from the proper officer of the port to which such [conveyance]1 is said to be bound of her arrival at such port within a reasonable time to be prescribed in each case by the [Competent Customs Official]1.